 Even if it’s something that’s ultimately inferior or serves you no purpose for whatever you think it offers, you’ll probably have picked it up.
 People like pretty things, plain and simple.

-Psychology and Perceived Quality
+Psychology and Perceived Quality of a Brand

 This is because people generally assume that if a product in a sea of similar products is on offer for a lower price, it implies that it may be a budget option.
 People don’t like cheap products, more often than not.

-You can find many brands dropping limited editions of things they usually offer, only with a slightly different and perhaps more attractive appearance, and with a jarringly higher price tag.
+You can find many brands dropping limited editions of things they usually offer, only with a slightly different and perhaps more attractive appearance and with a jarringly higher price tag.

 Perceived quality rational and emotional factors